French Bulldog Dachshund Mix: France and Germany United

 - Skin Fold Dermatitis

 Dachshunds are prone to back problems because of the elongated spine and short legs.
 These problems can lead to a shorter lifespan.
 You should make sure your pup doesn’t jump too much if they inherit this trait.
-Dachshund canines require good care, as so do their mixes.
+Dachshund canines require good care, as do their mixes.
 Other health issues may include:

 - Acanthosis Nigricans